tpalko/freshbeats-pi/README.md

 That secret is provided to Freshbeats _by the user directly_ not via messaging There is no soliciting the token from the agent

+## Loosely Coupled Components

+### Desired Behavior

+Any number of devices may be operated by different users through a single instance of the application.
+If a user selects a device and plays a song, the device will begin playback on that song, regardless of what it might have been doing at that moment.
+By default, selection of different devices does not affect the user's selected
+playlist: the playlist comes along with the user for whatever device is selected.
+However, the user can see what playlist and position a device is at, and choose to take on control.
+Each device operates independently of each other, allowing a user to move control freely between them or allowing multiple users to each control a device without interfering with each other.

+Device selection by default is "auto": the first available (connected and ready) device is selected.
+Manually choosing a device gives the option of either "intrusive", where the user's playlist, position, and other player state attributes are maintained, or "participatory", where the user takes on the device's current playlist, position, and other player state attributes.
+When the device is automatically chosen for the user, the default is "intrusive" when the device player is stopped and "participatory" when the device player is playing.

+If Alice is playing playlist "trigonometry" through auto-selected device A, but device B is available but not playing anything at the moment, and device A then stops responding, device B is set to play "trigonometry" at the same position.

+In the same scenario, if device B happens to already be playing something, Alice's view only reflects the down state of device A.

+In the original scenario, if neither device A or B aren't actively playing but A becomes unavailable, B is automatically selected.
+If Alice were to press "play", device B would then begin playback.

+Device selection: auto

+Scenario 1:
+Current device: stopped
+Alternate device: stopped
+  - whichever device is available will be selected for the user intrusively

+Scenario 2:
+Current device: playing
+Alternate device: stopped
+  - if current device becomes unavailable, the alternate device is intrusively selected and playback continues there

+Scenario 3:
+Current device: playing
+Alternate device: playing
+  - if the current device becomes unavailable, no auto-selection occurs, current status is shown

+Device selection: manual

+Scenarios 1 and 2 are identical.
+Scenario 3 results in a participatory selection of whichever device is selected.

+By default:
+  If a device is playing and is selected either automatically or manually, the result is a participatory selection.
+  If stopped, intrusive.

+Player.device is global - whoever is looking at a device gets the same Player state.
+Users do not have player state, but this value is reassignable based on user actions.
+It may make more sense for Device to have a Player FK than for Player to have a Device FK.

+All devices are monitored by registering with the agent and accepting health reports.
+The selected device for all sessions is known via the Session model.
+If
+  * a device changes state from ready to notready
+  * an alternative device is in ready state
+    * for each session has this device selected on "auto":
+       * the selected device is updated to the alternative device

+When a selected device changes, one of two things will happen:

+* (device assigned is playing): the session selected Device is set and the UI reflects the existing Player state
+  - nothing needs to change in the database or in any device calls - the updated selected device will causes the UI to be updated with any events or status changes relevant to the device
+* (device assigned is not playing): the session selected Device is set, and the Device Player is set to the user's previous Device Player
+  - Device.player_id is reassigned
+  - the session selected device is manipulated via the Session model and published to the UI
+  - calls are made to the devices to match state
+    - a generalized "state" call is made to set volume, shuffle, mute, etc.
+    - if player state is playing, the 'play' call is sent to the new device with the start position, volume, etc.

+A playlist remains selected for a user unless the user changes it.

+Different users can have different playlists selected.
+Player operations
+A playlist should be navigable despite a lack of an available player.
+Regardless of how a player is chosen, the current playlist and position from the previously selected player is applied to the new one.

+Any number of beatplayer agents may be registered.
+Any number of playlists may be created.
+Any number of sessions may be interacting with the server.
+Agent-to-playlist is many to many.
+  - multiple agents can be operating on a given playlist
+  - an agent can operate (have state) on multiple playlists An agent can only be active with one playlist at a time Only one agent may be active with a UI at a time - this drives the header player display

+This means
+if the active player is changed, the

+A Device/Player has an active Playlist, and a user session has an active Device/Player.
+The user chooses the Device/Player or it is chosen automatically.
+The Playlist This is set by choosing a Device/Player through the UI and then selecting a Playlist and playing a PlaylistSong.
+Once the 'play' command has gone through to the Device/Player and the current PlaylistSong on the Player is set, future selections of that Device/Player will load that Playlist.
+Selection of a Playlist or playing a PlaylistSong have no effect if a Device/Player is not chosen.
+Playing a Song will automatically splice or add it into the current Playlist.
+If there is no Playlist, playing a Song will create a new Playlist and operate on it.

+The header player display shows all available devices and by default the first available is selected (auto), though any may be chosen regardless of status.
+A selected device will then drive the playlist display, that of the playlist currently associated with the player.

+Playlist 1 .. n Agent n ..
+1 Session

+Device: the physical component of the Agent

+Player: the operational state component of the Agent
+  - Device
+  - PlaylistSong: the current item for the Player, implies Playlist

+Playlist

+PlaylistSong
+  - Playlist

+PlaylistSong-Player: remembers a Player position on a Playlist
+  - PlaylistSong
+  - Player

 ## Get Some Prompt

 import sys, os, django